themeblvd/justwrite/README.md

 ![Diagram of Spacial Design and Flow](https://s3-us-west-2.amazonaws.com/themeblvd-projects/justwrite/spacial.png)

 Consider the above diagram.
 I want the physical space and overall flow through it to be determined by the primary application's objective.
-While in most cases this can be extremely difficult, it's pretty straight forward here.
-I want the user to be able to view their posts, edit them (or add new ones), and publish them.
+In more complex applications, this can be pretty difficult to determine.
+However, it's pretty straight forward here.
+I want the user to view their posts, then edit one (or add a new one), and finally, publish that post.

-1. Dashboard: Application's starting point.
+1. *Dashboard* - Application's starting point.
 An overview of all posts.
-2. Edit: Adding or editing content.
+2. *Edit* - Adding or editing content.
-3. Publish: More of a *metaphysical* space that the user is inevitably always traveling towards.
+3. *Published* - More of a *metaphysical* space that the user is inevitably always traveling towards.

 When designing the application's flow, I toyed with how literal I wanted this spacial representation to actual feel to the user.
 I initially had it extremely literal with the entire view shifting in the direction of the space.
 But this proved to be way too jarring on a large desktop view.
 The screenshot below shows how the transitions between primary views inevitably took form.

 ![Animated Screenshot of Primary View Transitions](https://s3-us-west-2.amazonaws.com/themeblvd-projects/justwrite/flow-primary.gif)

-With the spacial design centering around that primary objective, there needs to be room in the space for "extras".
+With the spacial design centering around that primary objective, there needs to be room in the space for *extras*, or secondary objectives.
 In this application, we've just got the user's profile but this could potentially grow to more things in the future.
 And so this is where our space begins to transform into something more three-dimensional.

-Now, editing the profile, or potentially anything else secondary I add in the future, can be stacked beneath the application, waiting to be revealed by bringing forward along the z-axis above the application's base plane.
+And so editing the profile, or potentially anything else secondary that could be added in the future, can be stacked beneath the application, waiting to be revealed by bringing it forward along the z-axis in front of the application's base plane.

 ![Animated Screenshot of Secondary View Transitions](https://s3-us-west-2.amazonaws.com/themeblvd-projects/justwrite/flow-secondary.gif)